Double Outlet Right Ventricle in Children

 DORV can lead to a number of complications.
 The risk for complications varies according to the type of DORV, other heart conditions present, and the time of diagnosis.
 Early treatment can cut the chance of later problems.
 Possible complications include:

-- Heart failure which can lead to feeding and growth problems
+- Heart failure, which can lead to feeding and growth problems

-- Rapid or trouble breathing
+- Very fast breathing or trouble breathing

 - Harmful high blood pressure in the lungs